davidpinhas/bash-scripts/README.md

 # Artifactory Docker Registry configuration script
-This repository provides a script to install and configure Artifactory Standalone/High Availability as a Docker registry, using Sub-Domain or Repository Path access methods.
+This repository provides a script to install and configure Artifactory Standalone/High Availability as a Docker registry, using Sub-Domain or Repository Path access methods.<br/>

 ### To use the script, apply executable permissions to the file